Instruments from the past. Music from the future.

 A statement from Dave Russo, founder and front-man -

 " The heart and soul of this project was street performing, not stage shows.
 Nothing gave my life meaning more than popping up unexpectedly in a crowd of people to turn it into a spontaneous dance party.
 People from all walks of life dancing like lunatics together in a food court or campground atmosphere, that was my happy place.
 I also liked messing with heads.
 They see a small marching band and hear something more like a DJ.
 It's a subliminal message about the dangers of labeling.
-Sure, I enjoyed playing on stage too.
-But that was more a logistical necessity.
+Sure, I enjoyed playing on stage too, but that was more a logistical necessity.
 The street shows were my purpose.

 Around 2010-2012, we started seeing less dancing and more cell phone filming, but there were still enough people living in the moment to play to.
 By 2015, it was 90% cell phones and 10% dancers.
-This was the age of Instagram and viral videos.
+This was the dawn of Instagram and viral videos.
 No one wanted to be caught dancing like a lunatic.
 The phone-tographers would stand back to get the entire scene in the shot, and the dancers would stand back even further to not be in the shot.
-It resulted in countless videos online of a bored looking band with weird instruments quietly playing to an empty space.
+It resulted in countless videos online of a bored looking band with weird instruments quietly playing to what looked like an empty space.
 Sometimes someone would wander in front of the band, realize there was a firing squad of cell phones behind them, and then scurry off.

 Other bands, from the biggest to the smallest, also have this complaint about phone-tographers.
 But it's a minor detail to them.
 They are on stage playing normal guitars etc. The cellphones only really come out when they play their radio hit, or when a celebrity guest sits in for a song.
 For us, we were trying to ambush regular living spaces with ancient shiny instruments.
 There was no way of avoiding the phone clog, even in the lowest point of a jam.